altrome/UD120/final_project/README.md

 |----------|-----------|--------|-------|
 |  0.806   |   0.368   | 0.365  | 0.367 |

-Tuning a classifier means to find the best parameters to maximize the score.Using a pipeline with all the parameters to be tuned, the classifier, a scorer and a CrossValidation method (StratifiedShuffleSplit), we can launch a GridSearchCV that find best score value for a given scorer.
+Tuning a classifier means to find the best parameters to maximize the score.
+Using a pipeline with all the parameters to be tuned, the classifier, a scorer and a CrossValidation method (StratifiedShuffleSplit), we can launch a GridSearchCV that find best score value for a given scorer.
 The parameters used to test were:

   - splitter:  ['best','random'],
   - criterion: ['entropy', 'gini'],